markdaniel1982/ttlf_pp1/README.md

 ### DJ Profiles

-On this page, there is biography information to tell the reader more about the co-founders of the record label.
-The styling follows from the home page to create or more fluid user experience.
+On this page, there is a short text about each of the 4 owners to tell the reader more about their backgrounds.

 ### Merchandise

 Here I have included another grid view, similar to the "Latest Releases" on the homepage, where several different items are shown with pictures and a brief description of the item.
 All pictures are links which take you to the merchandise store where branded clothing items can be purchased

-All pages follow the same, or very similar styling rules where the colours and fonts used match throughout.
+All pages follow the same styling rules where the colours and fonts used match throughout.
 _____

 ## Testing